 The Windows Phone was a make-or-break product during Steve Ballmer’s tenure as CEO of Microsoft.
-Before the device launched in 2010, there were signs that investors and employees had lost confidence in Ballmer’s performance.
+Before the device launched in 2010, there were signs that investors and employees had lost confidence in Ballmer’s performance according to Reuters.
 Capturing a share of the mobile market must have seemed like an effective way to regain their support.

 Fast forward to 2019.
 Microsoft is transitioning out of the mobile market to focus on cloud technologies and artificial intelligence.
 This was not Ballmer’s decision.
 He stepped down as CEO in 2014 after the Windows Phone failed to compete with the iPhone and Android devices.